 When you call the blue insurance company, their sales representative will help you find a plan that only the blue insurance company sells.

 Insurance carrier plan sales representatives are required to meet quotas and may only represent one carrier.

-When you call Jim and Bonnie Grant, an independent agent who works for you, we will help find you a plan that’s best suited FOR YOU.
+When you call Jim and Bonnie Grant, an independent broker who works for you, we will help find you a plan that’s best suited FOR YOU.

 We are here to service you all year, every year, not just when we meet to sign you up.We have no financial bias toward any one company.